LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day10-XDR-Insights-part2.md

 ###  1. Investigate
 When alerts/incidents were generated in your tenant, firstly what you have to do is to understand ***the incident map***.
-- confirm how and where the attack started ?
+- [ ] Confirm how and where the attack started.
-- identify any compromised assets, such as devices, users, mailboxes, apps and more.
+- [ ] Identify any compromised assets, such as devices, users, mailboxes, apps and more.

 >**Warning**
 >